gesistsa/sweater/README.md

 The effect size is simply the sum of all relative norm distance values (Equation 3 in Garg et al. 2018).
-The more positive value indicates that words in S are more associated with `B`.
-As the effect size is negative, it indicates that the concept of occupation is more associated with `A`, i.e. male.
+The more positive value indicates that words in `S_words` are more associated with `B_words`.
+As the effect size is negative, it indicates that the concept of occupation is more associated with `A_words`, i.e. male.

 ``` r
 calculate_es(garg_f1)